 You can file an insurance claim for loss or damage in the event that your insured package isn't delivered in good condition or isn't delivered at all.

-Should you decide to purchase additional insurance via ShippingEasy, you'll need to file a claim with our insurance partner, Shipsurance.
+If you have purchased additional insurance via ShippingEasy, you will need to file a claim with our insurance partner, Shipsurance.
 Learn how to file a claim with Shipsurance.

 - For domestic shipments:

 - Insured Mail (includes Priority Mail) - 15 to 60 days

 - Priority Mail Express - 7 to 60 days

 - APO/FPO/DPO Priority Mail Express - 21 to 180 days

 - APO/FPO/DPO Insured - 45 days to 1 year

 - Damaged or missing contents claims can be filed immediately and must be filed no later than 60 days from the date of mailing.